ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/s3/gcs-multi-region.md

 Replication is coordinated by ClickHouse Keeper.
 This configuration file identifies the ClickHouse Keeper nodes by hostname and port number.

+- Edit the hostnames to match your Keeper hosts

 ```xml title=/etc/clickhouse-server/config.d/use-keeper.xml
 <clickhouse>
     <zookeeper>